anandi42/RepData_PeerAssessment1/PA1_template.md

 ##Introduction

-  Personal activity monitoring devices allow individuals to collect a large amount of data about their activities.
-These devices iclude "[fitness bands](https://www.google.com/search?q=fitness+bands)" like Fitbit ad Jawbone.
-Smartphone apps that use the phone's own motion processor or sensors provide [a cheaper but possibly less accurate alterative](http://www.wired.com/2014/01/smartphone-fitness-tracker/).
-Regardless of the device used, many individuals are collecting data about their daily activity as part of a growing ["Quantified Self"](http://en.wikipedia.org/wiki/Quantified_Self) movement.
+  Personal activity monitoring devices, like "[fitness bands](https://www.google.com/search?q=fitness+bands)" allow users to collect a large amount of data about their own physical activity, using measures like number of steps.
 Often, the fitness device comes with software for basic analyses.
   This report provides methods for processing and analyzing such fitness data, and may be beneficial as an example for people who find these pre-packagd analyses limited or wish to connect their data to their own personal applications.
 The data used in this report was obtained [here](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip).

 Setup steps and packages used: